-The Notes issued under the Programme will be zero-coupon notes and as such, will be offered and sold at a discount to Face Value.
-The Notes will thus not bear interest.
-Notwithstanding, the discount on the Notes may be taxed in accordance with applicable Nigerian Income tax laws, to wit, CITA or PITA as may be applicable to the Noteholders.
+The Notes issued under the Programme will be zero-coupon notes and as such, will be offered and sold at discount to Face Value.
+The discount on the Notes may be taxed in accordance with applicable Nigerian tax laws.

 The foregoing summary does not purport to be comprehensive and does not constitute advice on tax to any actual or prospective purchaser of Notes issued under the Programme.
 In particular, it does not constitute a representation by the Issuer or its advisers on the tax consequences attaching to a subscription or purchase of Notes issued under the Programme.
 Tax considerations that may be relevant to a decision to acquire, hold or dispose of Notes issued under the Programme and the tax consequences applicable to each actual or prospective purchaser of the Notes may vary.
-Any actual or prospective purchaser of the Notes who intends to ascertain his/her/its tax position should seek professional advice from his/her/its preferred professional advisers as to the tax consequences arising from subscribing to or purchasing the Notes, bearing in mind his/her/its peculiarities.
+Any actual or prospective purchaser of the Notes who intends to ascertain his/her tax position should seek professional advice from his/her preferred professional advisers as to the tax consequences arising from subscribing to or purchasing the Notes, bearing in mind his/her peculiarities.
 Neither the Issuer nor its advisers shall be liable to any subscriber or purchaser of the Notes in any manner for placing reliance upon the contents of this section.